Bastion (comics): X-Men Blue

 Bastion is later revealed to have survived by transporting himself to the future, but was severely damaged by Hope's attack.
 Arriving when mutants were being faced with extinction due to the Terrigen Mist cloud, Bastion dedicates himself to protecting mutants, assembling, and reprogramming a wave of Sentinels.
 He eventually returns to the present and is confronted by the time-displaced X-Men, who learn that Bastion's actual goal is to preserve mutants until their population rises to a level where he can destroy them all himself.

-In the aftermath of the Secret Empire event, Bastion works with Miss Sinister, Emma Frost and Havok to use Mothervine, a drug that accelerates and activates mutation, on a global scale.
+In the aftermath of the Secret Empire storyline, Bastion works with Miss Sinister, Emma Frost, and Havok to use Mothervine, a drug that accelerates and activates mutation, on a global scale.
 After Sebastian Shaw fails to kill Magneto to gain a role in the Mothervine plot, Bastion unleashes a wave of Prime Sentinels to release Mothervine under Havok's order.

-Thanks to Bastion's efforts, both humans and mutants experience accelerated mutations through exposure to the Mothervine.
+Thanks to Bastion's efforts, both humans and mutants experience accelerated mutations through exposure to Mothervine.
 A group of mutants, led by Polaris, infiltrate the Mothervine group's hideout, with Bastion detecting their presence and alerting the rest of the group.
-Emma Frost, disillusioned by the Mothervine plot, frees Polaris and her team, who make their way to the inner circle's meeting room.
-Bastion is caught off-guard by the arrival of Xorn, who absorbs him into a wormhole and seemingly destroys them both.
+Frost, disillusioned by the Mothervine plot, frees Polaris's team, who make their way to the inner circle's meeting room.
+Bastion is caught off guard by the arrival of Xorn, who absorbs him into a wormhole and seemingly destroys them both.

 In other media

 Television

-Bastion appears in X-Men '97, voiced by Theo James as an adult and Kari Wahlgren as a child.
-This version is a human who was born with Sentinel-like abilities.
+Bastion appears in the first season of X-Men '97, voiced by Theo James as an adult and Kari Wahlgren as a child.
+This version is a human who was born a cyborg.